manuroag/manuroag.github.io/_pages/about.md

     <strong>Fig. 1.</strong> KCD-AI workflow: Four Bayesian Neural Networks were integrated into the KCD model to increase the accuracy in CD spectra predictions.
 </div>

-Beyond my thesis, I actively seek opportunities to expand my computational and interdisciplinary research skills, including participation in summer schools and specialized courses.
-I thrive in collaborative environments and am eager to contribute my background in statistical physics and machine learning to a research group tackling challenges in Computational Biophysics, AI-driven Scientific Discovery, Drug and Materials Discovery, or related fields.
+I thrive in collaborative environments and am eager to contribute my background in statistical physics and machine learning to a research group tackling challenges in Computational Biophysics, Protein Science, Molecular Dynamics, Force Fields, AI-driven Scientific Discovery, or Drug and Materials Discovery.

+For more details on my projects and academic journey, please see my [CV](/assets/pdf/CV_JoseManuelRoblesAguilar.pdf) or reach out via [email](mailto:jose.robles@cinvestav.mx).
+I’d love to discuss how my skills align with your lab’s research!

 <figure class="text-center">
   <img src="/assets/img/Interests.png"